markphd/gritlab/professional-js-for-web-developers/10-document-object-model/hierarchy-of-nodes.md

 setAttribute() accepts two arguments: the name of the attribute to set and the value to set it to.
 If the attribute already exists, setAttribute() replaces its value with the one specified; if the attribute doesn’t exist, setAttribute() creates it and sets its value.

+	div.setAttribute("id", "someOtherId");
+	div.setAttribute("class", "ft");
+	div.setAttribute("title", "Some other text");
+	div.setAttribute("lang","fr");
+	div.setAttribute("dir", "rtl");

+### Removing Attributes

+removeAttribute(), which removes the attribute from the element altogether.
+This does more than just clear the attribute’s value; it completely removes the attribute from the element

+### The attributes Property

+The Element type is the only DOM node type that uses the attributes property.
+The attributes property contains a NamedNodeMap, which is a “live” collection similar to a NodeList.
+Every attribute on an element is represented by an Attr node, each of which is stored in the NamedNodeMap object.
+A NamedNodeMap object has the following methods:

+- getNamedItem(name) — Returns the node whose nodeName property is equal to name.

+- removeNamedItem(name) — Removes the node whose nodeName property is equal to name from the list.

+- setNamedItem(node) — Adds the node to the list, indexing it by its nodeName property.

+- item(pos) — Returns the node in the numerical position pos.

+To retrieve id attribute of an element:

+	var id = element.attributes.getNamedItem("id").nodeValue;

+Shorthand code:

+	var id = element.attributes["id"].nodeValue;

+It’s possible to use this notation to set attribute values as well, retrieving the attribute node and then setting the nodeValue to a new value, as this example shows:

+	element.attributes["id"].nodeValue = "someOtherId";

+The removeNamedItem() method functions the same as the removeAttribute() method on the element — it simply removes the attribute with the given name.
+The following example shows how the sole difference is that removeNamedItem() returns the Attr node that represented the attribute:

+	var oldAttr = element.attributes.removeNamedItem("id");

+The setNamedItem() is a rarely used method that allows you to add a new attribute to the element by passing in an attribute node, as shown in this example:

+	element.attributes.setNamedItem(newAttr);

+Generally speaking, because of their simplicity, the getAttribute(), removeAttribute(), and setAttribute() methods are preferred to using any of the preceding attributes methods.

+The one area where the attributes property is useful is to iterate over the attributes on an element.
+This is done most often when serializing a DOM structure into an XML or HTML string.

+### Creating Elements